DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 ## Conclusion

-For the 3 shortlisted regions, there is no adjacent region that could be included in the sample to improve their overall representativeness. ​
+No adjacent region could be included in the sample for the 3 shortlisted regions to improve its overall representativeness. ​

-Leeds is the best region when ranked on both ‘value’ and representativeness.
-If a larger population of Academies is required for detailed analysis then the best region for expansion would be Bradford. ​
+Leeds is the best region when ranked on both value and representativeness.
+If we require a larger population of academies for detailed analysis, then Bradford would be the best region for expansion. ​

-[Phase 4](/manage-school-placements/beta-location-analysis-phase-4/) investigates the characteristics of Leeds and highlights important considerations for performance analysis.
+[Phase 4](/manage-school-placements/beta-location-analysis-phase-4/) investigates Leeds’s characteristics and highlights important considerations for performance analysis.